id25b1016-cloud/mars-task/README.md

 Connecting wires

 Circuit Description
-The LDR senses the light intensity.
+The photoresistor senses the light intensity.

 It is connected in a voltage divider circuit with a resistor.